Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 One of the interviewers admitted that she had not read my file and rushed us through the process because she had a "meeting" to attend (found out later it was a trip to Starbucks).

-Applicants commonly wished they had known that the interview process was more relaxed and informal than expected, encouraging candidates to be themselves and not stress.
-Some also mentioned the importance of preparing questions to ask during the interview and not over-rehearsing answers.
+Applicants commonly wished they had known ahead of time that the interview process was calmer and more informal than expected, leading to unnecessary stress.
+They also suggested being more relaxed, preparing questions to ask, and not over-rehearsing answers to ensure a more authentic interview experience.

 I wish I had known how calm and chill the interview is.
 I wouldn't have stressed as much as I did.